-Bharatiya Janata Party leader Bhupendra Patel on Monday took oath as the 17th chief minister of Gujarat.
-Patel was appointed to the top post on Sunday, a day after Vijay Rupani and his entire Cabinet resigned.
+Bharatiya Janata Party leader Bhupendra Patel on Monday took oath as the 18th chief minister of Gujarat.

 He was administered the oath by Governor Acharya Devvrat in Gandhinagar.
 Prime Minister Narendra Modi, Home Minister Amit Shah and several chief ministers of BJP-ruled states were present.

 Sixteen other MLAs took oath as ministers along with Patel, PTI reported.
 Eleven of them have served as ministers earlier as well.
 Only one of them – Bhanuben Babariya – is a woman.